 Configuring a Vuforia App for HoloLens

 Developing a Vuforia app for HoloLens is fundamentally the same as developing Vuforia apps for other devices.
-You’ll simply need to apply a binding between the Vuforia ARCamera and the HoloLens scene camera, and enable Extended Tracking on your targets.
+You'll need to configure the appropriate XR settings and enable Extended Tracking on your targets.
 You can then apply the build settings described in the Building and Executing a Vuforia app for HoloLens section.
 That’s all that’s needed to enable Vuforia to work with the HoloLens spatial mapping and positional tracking systems.

 - Enable Extended Tracking on your targets